What does housing disrepair mean?

 - Whether any of your personal belongings have been damaged by the disrepair

 - The length of time that you’ve been waiting for the repairs to be made

-As there are so many variables, it’s not possible to provide a set figure for housing disrepair claims.
+As there are so many variables, it’s not possible to estimate an amount of compensation for housing disrepair claims.
 However, for serious cases of long-standing disrepair, the compensation amount, if your claim is successful, could reach several thousands of pounds.

-Compensation can include tenants being reimbursed for any losses they have suffered as a result of the disrepair.
-This could be anything from personal belongings, clothing and furniture, to painting and redecorating areas of the property that have been affected to.
+Compensation can include tenants being paid back for any losses they have suffered as a result of the disrepair.
+This could be anything from personal belongings, clothing and furniture, to painting and redecorating areas of the property that have been affected too.
 This is easier to claim for if the tenant has proof of purchase or receipts for any items that were damaged, or images of the damage to prove that things need to be replaced.